helaman-Y-B/340firstProject/README.md

 A second collection will be created for the users:

-- User name
+- First name
-- Birth date
+- Last name
 - Email
+- Age
-- Password
+- City